 Unfortunately, certain types of allergens, can provoke such a serious allergic reaction that they can draw large amounts of eosinphils into your child’s esophagus, where they do not belong.
 This is called eosinophilic esophagitis (EoE).
 EoE is a complex condition, and that can make it a challenge to get an accurate diagnosis.

-EoE is often mistaken for GERD because of some similar symptoms.
+EoE is often mistaken for GER because of some similar symptoms.
 Most children with eosinophilic esophagitis have diagnosed multiple food allergies, including milk and soy.

 EoE symptoms vary from one child to the next and can differ depending on age.
 Symptoms may include vomiting, gastroesophageal reflux, nausea, food aversion, difficulty swallowing, growth failure or chest and abdominal pain.